Overview

 AUGUST 13, 2020

 I went to see the babies earlier in the afternoon.
-Funny that I managed to get an almost perfect shot of one of them in flight but those pesky power lines were right in front of them.
+Funny, I managed to get an almost perfect shot of one of them in flight but those pesky power lines were right in front of them.

-Later in the day, I had the most amazing experience with the baby hawks to date.
+But it was later in the day when I had the most amazing experience with the baby hawks to date.

 It was late afternoon.
 Time for another bike ride to see if I could spot my avian friends.
 I rode all the way to the end of the alley – nothing.
 No one is around.
 Well that’s weird, I guess I’ll go home.